Aldrich Berry Farm

 It looked like blueberries was something that "Mom & the kids could do in the summer" to supplement our income.
 Little, did we know!

 The blueberries that Dad & Mom planted were not only the first blueberries in Mossyrock, but also the first commercial blueberries in Lewis County.
 Later, came a small field near Napavine (ca late '40's), about 12 acres by Everett Tichnor northwest of Centralia (ca 1950) which is still in production, the Anderson planting at Mossyrock (1952) now over 100 acres owned & operated by Pan American Berry Growers, and a small field by Frank & Alice Grose at Mossyrock (ca 1952) which has grown to about 15 acres, and a small field by Frank Hamilton (ca 1954) now gone to commercial development.
-Now, about 140 of the 155 acres of blueberries are grown on Mossyrock silt loam.
+Now, about 140 of the 155 acres of blueberries grown in the Mossyrock area are on Mossyrock Silt Loam.
 As it has evolved, Mom's observation that Mossyrock silt loam was "really good soil" has proven to be true.

 In the summer of 1950 we hired 25 hand pickers and produced 20,800 pounds of blueberries.
 The "something for Mom & the kids to do" turned out not to be picking but hoeing, cleaning, packaging, and marketing.
 We added acreage at various times, particularly in the early-mid 1960's to grow to the present 26 acres we now have and are adding onto.